AnshumanTripathi/anshumantripathi.github.io/content/blog/How-does-DNS-work.md

 ## Name servers
 Name servers in DNS are the servers that store information about a specific domain and respond to queries about the domain's DNS records.
 They act as a central repository for information about a domain, including its IP address, mail servers, and other information required to route and deliver requests to the correct destination.

-There are two types of name servers in the DNS system: authoritative and recursive.
+There are different type of nameservers:

+### Authoritative nameserves
-1. Authoritative name servers are responsible for storing the actual DNS records for a domain.
+Authoritative name servers are responsible for storing the actual DNS records for a domain.
 They are the ultimate source of truth for information about the domain and respond to queries about the domain's records.

+### Recursive nameservers
-2. Recursive name servers are used by client devices to resolve domain names to IP addresses.
+Recursive nameservers are also called the DNS resolvers.
+Recursive name servers are used by client devices to resolve domain names to IP addresses.
 They receive a request to resolve a domain name and forward the request to the appropriate authoritative name server, returning the response to the client device.

 The domain owner can configure the name servers for a domain specified in the domain's SOA (Start of Authority) record.
 Other parts of the DNS system use the information provided by the name servers to route and deliver requests to the correct destination.

+### TLD nameservers
+TLD nameservers are used to store and query the information of authoritative nameserves based on [DNS zones](#dns-zones)

+### Forwarding nameservers
+Forwarding nameservers forwards DNS queries to different nameservers to instead of resolving the address themselves.

 ## DNSSEC
 DNSSEC (Domain Name System Security Extensions) records are a set of security extensions to the DNS (Domain Name System) that provide authentication and data integrity for DNS information.